-Below you will find our list (for each island) of the top sites you should consider visiting in Hawaii.
-This list is not an "itinerary" but are meant to suggest to you destinations that are worth visiting while you are in Hawaii.
+Below you will find our list (for each island) of the "best places"" you should consider visiting in Hawaii.
+This list is not an "itinerary" but is meant to suggest to you destinations that are worth visiting while you are in Hawaii.

 Click any of the five image boxes below to go to that section of this page.
 Within each section, you will find additional links.
 And oh yeah, if all you are looking for a just another list, here is a link to a Google Search Results Page for "Hawaii top sites".